heroesofabenez/game/INSTALL.md

 Requirements
 ------------
 Obviously, you need PHP.
 Version 5.6 or later is required, but 7.0+ is highly recommended.
-Then you need web server (preferably Apache of Nginx) and sql server (MySql, PgSql, MariaDb, etc.).
+Then you need web server (preferably Apache or Nginx) and sql server (MySql, PgSql, MariaDb, etc.).
 The game uses Composer to manage its dependecies so you have to have it installed.
 You also need Git if you want to contribute.

 Downloading